GHANNAMnisrine/GHANNAMnisrine/README.md

 - 👋 Hi, I’m @GHANNAMnisrine
 - 👀 I’m interested in statistics and data science
-- 🌱 You can take a look at my projects,
+- 🌱 Take a look at my projects,

 <!---
 GHANNAMnisrine/GHANNAMnisrine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.